 Level 1: "Catch them getting it right".
 Staff should constantly look for opportunities to give specific praise to children when they are trying hard and conforming to the School Rules.
 Praise should be specific so that pupils are clear on what they have done well.

-Level 2: For pupils who go the "extra mile", a Class Dojo point signifies that staff have noticed the special effort they have put in.
-In addition, a pupil could be offered to visit to the Headteacher to share an exceptional piece of work (which will then either be celebrated in our weekly Celebration Assembly or by a message which is a private way of celebrating the pupil's hard work with their family).
+Level 2: For pupils who go the "extra mile", two Class Dojo point signifies that staff have noticed the special effort they have put in.